hmajid2301/articles/13. REST API using OpenAPI, Flask & Connexions/README.md

 RESTful APIs are very popular at the moment and Python is a great language to develop web APIs with.
 In this article we will go over a documentation first approach to building APIs.
 We will be using Flask, Swagger Code-Gen (OpenAPI) and Connexions.
-In this article I will go over an API/documentation first approach to building a RESTful API in Python.
+I will go over an API/documentation first approach to building a RESTful API in Python.
 Which will try to minimise the differences between what's defined in the API specification and the actual API logic itself.